tullah01/Mazey/README.md

+# Urgent Issue
+Link this repo to Mr. Holmes' repo.

 # Mazey

 ## Personnel
-Tamzid Ullah && Tiarun Liu
+Tamzid Ullah && Tianrun Liu

 # Statement of Problem
 Returns the Boolean value of the statement “the maze is navigable, having a legal travel path that is continuous from start point to existing treasure”